FAQ

 What makes Streamdown different from react-markdown?

 Streamdown is specifically designed for AI-powered streaming applications.
-It includes built-in support for incomplete markdown parsing, which means it can render markdown even while it's being generated by AI models.
+It integrates with the remend preprocessor to handle incomplete markdown syntax, which means it can render markdown gracefully even while it's being generated by AI models.
 It also includes security features like URL prefix restrictions and better performance optimizations for streaming contexts.

 Can I use custom components with Streamdown?